 In the midst of all this surreal scene, a group of exquisite Italian musicians came out of nowhere as if to pinch me and remind me that I wasn’t dreaming.
 People gathered around them as they played beautiful melodies with such class that you would think you were attending an outdoor sophisticated concert at night, for free!

 The Odd One Out

-Earlier in the day, before reaching Piazza di Duomo, I intended going to an Italian coffee shop and have a perfect espresso made by a “vero barista italiano”.
+Earlier in the day, before reaching Piazza di Duomo, I intended going to an Italian coffee shop to have a perfect espresso made by a “vero barista italiano”.
 Little did I know that I would end up in an American coffee shop in the middle of Milano!
 Hard to believe right?
 Well, don’t judge me too soon, because a short walk from the Cathedral takes you straight to Piazza Cordusio where you stumble upon the largest Starbucks store in all Europe!

 Don’t get me wrong.
 I know that if I want to talk about American coffee, I should wait till I go to New York and tell you all about it.
 But it is not the coffee itself that you would be interested in once you reach the largest Starbucks Reserve Roastery in Europe; it is actually the place itself (especially for those who love to post Instagram photos from hotspots in the world).
 It is not a regular coffee shop.
-There is nothing regular about it, inside out; what strikes you the most is seeing a modern American coffeehouse set in an eclectic 19th century Italian building that was once the Palazzo delle Poste (main post office).
+There is nothing regular about it, inside out.
+What strikes you the most is seeing a modern American coffeehouse set in an eclectic 19th century Italian building that was once the Palazzo delle Poste (main post office).
 Milano’s Starbucks Reserve Roastery is undoubtedly a unique concept for a coffee shop-restaurant of some sort that serves food, desserts, cocktails and ice cream.